padmamukke07/erp-export-analysis/README.md

-# erp-export-analysis
-ERP Sales and Inventory Analysis using Python and Excel

 # 📊 ERP Export Data Analysis Project

 This is a simple **Data Analysis Project** for a fictional export company using MySQL and Python (with Pandas).
 It demonstrates how to analyze customer orders, sales performance, and inventory data to generate insights and a clean Excel report.